nisargbanker-prompt/MultiBLECommunication/README.md

         }
 ```

+### Observing BLE Data:
-Observe BLE data from the below method.
+* Subscribe to the `mutableDataFromBLE` observable to receive data from the connected device:
 ```java
 PromptUtils.mutableDataFromBLE.observeForever {
             DLog.e("BLE Data - - - ", it.second)
         }
 ```

-Write data on BLE using below method.
+### Writing Data to BLE:
+* Use the `writeData` method to send data to the connected device:
 ```java
 PromptUtils.writeData(key = "BLE1", "Write data string".toByteArray())
 ```

-Disconnect while destroy activity
+* Replace `"Write data string"` with your desired data.

+### Disconnecting:
+* Call `disconnectAll` when your activity is destroyed to disconnect from all connected devices.
 ```java
 PromptUtils.disconnectAll()
 ```